 “Measuring the flow of gas within a protoplanetary disc gives us much more certainty that planets are present around a young star,” said Christophe Pinte of Monash University in Australia and Institut de Planétologie et d’Astrophysique de Grenoble (Université de Grenoble-Alpes/CNRS) in France, and lead author on one of the two papers.
 “This technique offers a promising new direction to understand how planetary systems form.”

-To make their respective discoveries, each team analysed ALMA observations of HD 163296, a young star about 330 light-years from Earth in the constellation of Sagittarius (The Archer).
+To make their respective discoveries, each team analyzed ALMA observations of HD 163296, a young star about 330 light-years from Earth in the constellation of Sagittarius (The Archer).
 This star is about twice the mass of the Sun but is just four million years old — just a thousandth of the age of the Sun.

-“We looked at the localised, small-scale motion of gas in the star’s protoplanetary disc.
+“We looked at the localized, small-scale motion of gas in the star’s protoplanetary disc.
 This entirely new approach could uncover some of the youngest planets in our galaxy, all thanks to the high-resolution images from ALMA,” said Richard Teague, an astronomer at the University of Michigan and principal author on the other paper.

 ESOcast 164 Light: ALMA Discovers Trio of Infant Planets (4K UHD)

 Rather than focusing on the dust within the disc, which was clearly imaged in earlier ALMA observations, the astronomers instead studied carbon monoxide (CO) gas spread throughout the disc.
-Molecules of CO emit a very distinctive millimetre-wavelength light that ALMA can observe in great detail.
+Molecules of CO emit a very distinctive millimeter-wavelength light that ALMA can observe in great detail.
 Subtle changes in the wavelength of this light due to the Doppler effect reveal the motions of the gas in the disc.

 The two teams used variations on the same technique, which looks for anomalies in the flow of gas — as evidenced by the shifting wavelengths of the CO emission — that indicate the gas is interacting with a massive object.